-"The Box" is used primarily during wreath-laying ceremonies for the Sentinel to retreat to while flowers and Taps
+"The Box" is used primarily during wreath-laying ceremonies for the Sentinel to retreat to while flowers and

-used in times of emergencies or just to notify the next shift of something.
+this is used in times of emergencies or just to notify the next shift of something.

 13. Has anyone ever tried to get past the Tomb guards or attempted to deface the Tomb?

 Yes, that is the reason why the tomb is now guarded.
-Back in the 1920's, the Tomb was not guarded and looked
+Back in the 1920's, the Tomb was not guarded and

 14. What happened to the soldier that was in the Tomb from the Vietnam War?

 The remains of the Vietnam Unknown Soldier were exhumed May 14, 1998.
-Based on mitochondrial DNA testing,
+Based on mitochondrial DNA

-Unknown will remain vacant.
+of the Vietnam Unknown will remain vacant.

 15. What is it like to guard in bad weather?

-The guards at the Tomb of the Unknown Soldier (they call themselves "Sentinels") are completely dedicated to
+The guards at the Tomb of the Unknown Soldier (they call themselves "Sentinels") are completely dedicated

-their duty of guarding the Tomb.
+to their duty of guarding the Tomb.
 Because of the dedication, the weather does not bother them.
 In fact, they

 consider it an honor to stand their watch (they call it "walking the mat"), regardless of the weather.
-It gets cold, it
+It gets cold,

 16. Is the Tomb guarded in a blizzard or a bad thunderstorm?